 SFR5: FDP_ACF.1: Security attributes based access control.

-251 This is covered by the Privilege and User modes of the TOE.
+This is covered by the Privilege and User modes of the TOE.
+The more information on chapter 1.2 Table 2.
+Privilege and User Modes basic description

 SFR6: FMT_MSA.3: Static attribute initialization.